A search for successful and choked jets in nearby broad-lined Type Ic supernovae: SN 2023 eiw (ZTF19 aawhzsh )

 \section{SN\,2023\lowercase{eiw} (ZTF19\lowercase{aawhzsh})}

 Our first ZTF photometry of SN 2023eiw was obtained on 2023 March 29 (MJD 60032.15) with P48.
 The first detection was in \textit{g} band, with host-subtracted magnitude of $18.92\pm0.10$mag, at $\alpha$ = $12^\text{h}28^\text{m}46^\text{s}.200$, $\delta$ = $+\ang{46}31'15{''}.64$ (J2000).
 The Object was first reported to the TNS by \cite{2023eiw} on March 31, and was first detected by \cite{2023eiw} on March 30 at \textit{i}=18.53 mag \citet{2023eiw_detec}.
 The last ZTF non-detection was on 2023 March 26 at \textit{g} $>$ 20.66 mag.
 The transient was classified as an SN Type Ic-BL by \citet{2023eiw_class} with spectra taken by the Spectral Energy Distribution Machine (SEDM) attached to Palomar 60-inch telescope (P60).
-Shown in figure \ref{fig:2} is spectra taken form the Alhambra Faint Object Spectrograph and Camera (ALFOSC) on the Nordic Optical Telescope (NOT), and exploded in its host-galaxy with known redshift of \textit{z} = 0.025, measured by SDSS spectra.
+Shown in figure \ref{fig:2} is spectra taken form the Alhambra Faint Object Spectrograph and Camera (ALFOSC) on the Nordic Optical Telescope (NOT).
+The supernova host-galaxy has a known redshift of \textit{z} = 0.025, measured by SDSS Our first ZTF photometry of SN 2023eiw was obtained on 2023 March 29 (MJD 60032.15) with P48.
+The first detection was in \textit{g} band, with host-subtracted magnitude of $18.92\pm0.10$mag, at $\alpha$ = $12^\text{h}28^\text{m}46^\text{s}.200$, $\delta$ = $+\ang{46}31'15{''}.64$ (J2000).
+The Object was first reported to the TNS by \cite{2023eiw} on March 31, and was first detected by \cite{2023eiw} on March 30 at \textit{i}=18.53 mag \citet{2023eiw_detec}.
+The last ZTF non-detection was on 2023 March 26 at \textit{g} $>$ 20.66 mag.
+The transient was classified as an SN Type Ic-BL by \citet{2023eiw_class} with spectra taken by the Spectral Energy Distribution Machine (SEDM) attached to Palomar 60-inch telescope (P60).
+Shown in figure \ref{fig:2} is spectra taken form the Alhambra Faint Object Spectrograph and Camera (ALFOSC) on the Nordic Optical Telescope (NOT).
+The supernova host-galaxy has a known redshift of \textit{z} = 0.025, measured by SDSS spectroscopy.